-In the Age of Giorgione at the RA
+In the Age of Giorgione at the Royal Academy

 It’s a bold move by the Royal Academy to open an exhibition based on an artist very few people will have heard of.
 The show posits itself as a chance to rediscover Giorgione and his influence at a pivotal point of the Venetian Renaissance in the first decade of the 16th century.
 However, it provides a disappointingly sedate overview of this exciting era of innovation.